 (Just prior to the Keynote & in the same room!)

-Come by to learn about how to get involved with the Cultural Geography Specialty Group, build connections within our community, and celebrate recent accomplishments and awardees!
+Get involved with the Cultural Geography Specialty Group, build connections within our community, and celebrate recent accomplishments and awardees!
+We invite you to join our diverse and creative community of cultural geographers.

-The CGSG is proud to sponsor an array of fascinating field visits, work shops, and paper sessions.
+CGSG was proud to sponsor an array of fascinating field visits, workshops, and paper sessions in 2026.
+See details below.

 Monday, March 16